kubedb/cli/docs/reference/kubedb_delete.md

 ### Options

 ```
-  -f, --filename stringSlice   Filename to use to delete the resource
+  -f, --filename strings   Filename to use to delete the resource
   -h, --help               help for delete
   -n, --namespace string   Delete object(s) from this namespace. (default "default")
   -o, --output string      Output mode.
 Use "-o name" for shorter output (resource/name).
   -R, --recursive          Process the directory used in -f, --filename recursively.
   -l, --selector string    Selector (label query) to filter on.
 ```

 ### Options inherited from parent commands

 ```
-      --analytics             Send events to Google Analytics (default true)
+      --analytics             Send analytical events to Google Analytics (default true)
       --kube-context string   name of the kubeconfig context to use
 ```